Do I need an appointment to come to the Costume Collection?

 What is the best way to transport large rentals?

 Most customers choose to pack their costumes in the shopping bags we provide.
 Many transport large rentals in a cab or car service.
 Our building does have a freight elevator to load and unload large rentals to street level, if you are able to drive to the Collection.
 Please be advised, you are responsible for the pick up and drop off of costumes back to the Collection.
 We do not have the staff to be able to pick up a return from street level or assist bring rentals to your vehicle.
 If you need to use the freight elevator, please call ahead for instructions and address.
 If you are unable to transport your costumes with these methods, you can also choose to have us ship the costumes to your company via UPS.
 Customers are responsible for all shipping costs, as well as a $3.00 per box handling fee.
 There are additional fees associated with FedEx shipments if you chose not to use UPS and you must provide us with a FedEx number.

 Garments may not be cut, treated with dye, paint, glue, distressing agents or stage blood.
 Alterations are allowed, and we welcome all repairs to pieces that may be worn and torn.
 However, we ask that you discuss your plans with us before making any changes.

 Does the Costume Collection provide an alteration service?

 No. Because our staff is small, we are not able to provide any alteration services.
 Furthermore, we cannot provide maintenance or repair services other than routine dry cleaning upon the costume’s return.
 Costumes are rented “as is”, and the current condition is noted on the inventory during checkout.

 Can I rent my Halloween costume at the Costume Collection?

-No. We do not rent costumes to individuals attending social events.
+No. We do not rent costumes to individuals attending social events or for halloween.